uoa-ws2020/uoa2020sg/README.md

 Contact Address: uoa-ws2020@u-aizu.ac.jp

 ## Acknowledgement
-We show our great thanks to the organizing committee of the tunnel disaster response and recovery challenge in the disaster robotics challenge in World Robot Summit 2020, because we refer many files to to [WRS-TDRRC-2020SG1](https://github.com/WRS-TDRRC/WRS-TDRRC-2020SG1).
+We show our great thanks to the organizing committee of the tunnel disaster response and recovery challenge in the disaster robotics challenge in World Robot Summit 2020, because we refer many files to [WRS-TDRRC-2020SG1](https://github.com/WRS-TDRRC/WRS-TDRRC-2020SG1).

-Edited: 29th Sep.
+Edited: 30th Sep.
 2020

 Welcome to the uoa2020sg wiki!